 - Soft wheels designed for hardwood, tile, or carpeted surfaces

-- Breathable black mesh backrest with highly quality molded foam in seat
+- Breathable black mesh backrest with high quality molded foam in the seat

 $199.99 + Free Shipping (Black Model)